TRIQS/dft_tools/doc/tutorials/nio_csc_vasp/nio_csc.rst

 Converting to hdf5 file
 -------------------------------
-We run the whole conversion to a dft_tools readable h5 archive by running the converter script provided :program:`python converter.py`
+We run the whole conversion to a dft_tools readable h5 archive by running the converter script provided :program:`python converter.py` .
+This actually includes the `plovasp` set in the first line:

 .. literalinclude:: converter.py